About us

 - Ubuntu is our philosophy

-Our amazing team
+Our amazing Team

 Odilia Anyachi Okonga- Founder

-Is a passionate advocate for educational reform in Africa.
-She believes that education is the most potent catalyst for change on the continent.
+Is a passionate advocate for educational reform in and about Africa.
+She believes that education is the most potent catalyst for change, empowering young people to address shared global challenges.
 Odilia strongly supports African-centered curricula and emphasizes the importance of amplifying African voices and images in educational settings.
 She is an educator who documents and develops resources on African education for students in elementary, secondary, and higher education.
-Through storytelling, she
+Through storytelling, she effectively incorporates African folktales into social studies lessons.
+She is a published author of Swahili grammar books and a Swahili teacher.
+She is also a motivational speaker and co- founder of Kemet Awards for Achievement in African Languages, striving to promote and develop African mother tongues.
+She is a fierce guardian of African cultures.

 Dr. Rahab Njeri